-School Name School of Behaviour ral Scien ces

-Programme M.A.
-Social Work in Disab ility St udies a nd Acti on

-Course Name Community Organi ServiceOrganizatio nd Adm inistrat ion of I Human

-Type of Course Core

-Course Code BE M 21 C 57

-Names Rajesh.E

-o f Academic Staff & Qualifications

-Course Community Organiza - -

-Summary & Justification detail in this cours administration of hu epts in the

-Semester II

-Total Student Learning Time (SLT) Learning Approach Lecture Tutorial Practical Other s(field work) Total Learnin gHours

-Authentic learning Collaborative learning Independent learning 50 20 10 10 90

-Pre-requisite -
+School Name School of Behaviour al Scien ces Programme M.A.
+Social Work in Disability Studies and Action Course Name Community Organization and Administration of Human ServiceOrganizations Type of Course Core Course Code BE M 21 C 57 Names o f Academic Staff & Qualifications Rajesh.E Course Summary & Justification Semester Community Organization process and practice will be discussed in detail in this course along with the basic concepts in the administration of human service organizations.
+Total Student Learning Time (SLT) Learning Approach Lecture Tutorial Practical Other s(field work) Total Learnin gHours Authentic learning Collaborative learning Independent learning 50 20 10 10 90 Pre-requisite

 CO No. Expected Course Outcome Learning Domains PSO No. 1 Build a Perspective on Community Organization and its relevance in Social Work Profession С 4 2 Elucidate the use and practice of Community Organization in various fields of Social Work Ар 6 3 Analyse the emerging trends and experiments in Community Organization A 6 4 Describe the evolution of Administration as a science and as a method in Social Work Practice.
-1 5 Appraise the utility of administrative structures, processes and procedures in an organization.
+1 U 5 Appraise the utility of administrative structures, processes and procedures in an organization.
 E 9 6 Describe the elements of management and the concept of organizational management.
-U 4 7 Explain the approaches, procedures and the skills in organizational management U 4 8 Build a perspective on the concepts of Organizational Behaviour and Human Resource Management as important components of Administration of Human Service Organizations С 5,6 9 Illustrate the scope of marketing of Social Services in Social Work Practice with Communities U 9,10
+U 4 7 Explain the approaches, procedures and the skills in organizational management U 4 8 Build a perspective on the concepts of Organizational Behaviour and Human Resource Management as important components of Administration of Human Service Organizations С 5,6 9 Illustrate the scope of marketing of Social Services in Social Work Practice with Communities U 9,10 ember (R), Understand (U), Apply (A), Analyse (An), Eval aterest (I)and Appreciation (Ap) uate (E), Crea te (C), Skill

-(S), Interest (I) and Appreciation (Ap)

-Unit Course description Hours CO No. 1.
-Community - meaning - types, structure and dynamics 15 1 Definition and objectives of community organization.
-Brief historical development of community organization in India.
-Community Organization as a method of social work.
-Similarities and differences between community organization and community development.
-2. Community Organization 20 2 Principles and approaches/ models
+Unit Course description Hours CO No.

+1. Community - meaning - types, structure and dynamicsDefinition and objectives of community organization.Brief historical development of community organization in India.Community Organization as a method of social work.Similarities anddifferencesbetweencommunity organizationorganizationand community development.
+15 1

+2. Community Organization 20 2

+Principles and approaches/ models